Born Apr 2, 2000 · Congers, New York, United States

 Abbey Levy

-New York selected Levy in the eleventh round, 64th overall, in the 2023 PWHL Draft.
-She earned her first PWHL start against Toronto on January 5, 2024, and her first PWHL win came against Montréal on February 21, 2024.
-In her second season with New York, she appeared in two games — against Minnesota on December 22, 2024, and against Montréal on May 3, 2025 — recording 33 saves over 76 minutes and 52 seconds of play.
+The PWHL's inaugural draft followed in 2023, and New York selected Levy in the eleventh round, 64th overall.
+She earned her first PWHL start against Toronto on January 5, 2024, and recorded her first PWHL win against Montréal on February 21, 2024.
+In her second season with New York, she appeared in two games — against Minnesota on December 22, 2024, and against Montréal on May 3, 2025 — recording 33 saves across 76:52 of ice time.
 On June 20, 2025, Levy signed a one-year Standard Player Agreement with the Boston Fleet through the 2025-26 season.
-Standing at 6-foot-1, the left-catching goaltender wears number 39.
+She wears number 39 and stands 6'1", catching left.

 Career Highlights